EAGLE-Project-FFG/promptfoo-demo/README.md

 npx promptfoo@0.122.2 view
 ```

-That is the whole evaluation: one command, one results table, three rows.
-Expect two rows
-green and one red, the red one being test case 2.
+That runs the whole evaluation.
+Expect two rows green (success) and one red (fail), the red one being test case 2.

-The run makes four model calls before any retries — three graph constructions and one
+The run makes four model calls before any retries (three graph constructions and one
-grading call for the judge — for well under a cent at `gpt-5.4-mini` prices.
-A failed
+grading call for the judge) for well under a cent at `gpt-5.4-mini` prices.
-assertion is an evaluation result; an authentication or API error means the call did not
-complete.

 `--no-cache` is there on purpose.
 Promptfoo caches responses by default, and a cached run
 replays old answers rather than evaluating anything: `Latency` and `Cost` then describe a